Apprpt-Central/dns-lookup/README.md

 * RH - Registration server hostname that processed the registration request

 ## Notes

+The proc_domain_id must match the ID number of the specialSubDomain in the domains table.
+This used to be read on the fly, but statically defining this yielded a 10000% speedup.
+This should never change in production.
+If it does, you've messed up big time.

-In the event these records are not present the queries fallback on the normal pdns table layout.
-This means static records can be defined in the normal pdns fields, and the pdnsutil command can provision/test these if needed.
+Static records can be defined in the normal records fields, and the pdnsutil command can provision/test these if needed.
 This does open up the possibility that multiple A/SRV/TXT records can be defined, and the SQL/pdns will handle it, as it's valid.
 Asterisk is expecting to see a single SRV and A record returned to it for a node number via DNS, so this may break asterisk if a static record is made and then a dynamic generated record is returned.

+The TTL must be different than proc_ttl (default 30) for any manually created records.

 The records returned here are not aged out after 10 minuted like the nodeslist.
 There is little point to this, as freshness can be queried via the TXT record.
 In any event if a server is not updating it's registration, connections to and from it will fail, just as with the nodelist.